Teaching Symposium

 - Showcase opportunity: sponsor slides or videos displayed on event monitors or exhibit table

-- Logo featured on website, program, emails, social media, and opening slides
+- Logo featured on the program, emails, social media, and opening slides

 - Recognition in opening remarks